 For students undertaking full-time study the following study pattern is recommended.
 If students are undertaking part-time study, we recommend that students complete all first year compulsory subjects prior to completing elective subjects to maximise success.

-- Year 1.
-8 subjects in first year including:
+- 8 core subjects including:

 - TAS-JNB154 International Business Communication

 - TAS-JNB156 Introduction to the Maritime Industry